threefoldtech/info_grid/src/getstarted/remote-desktop_gui/guacamole_guide/guacamole_guide.md

 ## Introduction

 In this guide, we deploy a full virtual machine (Ubuntu 20.04) on the Threefold Grid with IPv4.
-We install and run Apache Guacamole and access the 3node server with remote desktop connection by using xrdp.
+We install and run [Apache Guacamole](https://guacamole.apache.org/) and access the 3node server with remote desktop connection by using [xrdp](https://www.xrdp.org/).

-The Apache Guacamole instance has a two factor authorization to give further security to the deployment.
+The Apache Guacamole instance has a two-factor authorization to give further security to the deployment.

 With Apache Guacamole, a user can access different deployments and command servers remotely, with desktop access.

 This guide can be done on a Windows, MAC, or Linux computer.
-For more information on deploying a Full VM and using SSH remote connection, read [this SSH guide](https://www2.manual.grid.tf/getstarted/ssh_guide/ssh_guide.html).
+For more information on deploying a Full VM and using SSH remote connection, read this [SSH guide](https://www2.manual.grid.tf/getstarted/ssh_guide/ssh_guide.html).

-If you are new to the Threefold ecosystem and you want to deploy workloads on the Threefold Grid, read the [Get Started section of the Threefold Manual](https://www2.manual.grid.tf/getstarted/tfgrid3_getstarted.html).
+If you are new to the Threefold ecosystem and you want to deploy workloads on the Threefold Grid, read the [Get Started section](https://www2.manual.grid.tf/getstarted/tfgrid3_getstarted.html) of the Threefold Manual.

 ***

 ## Deploy a Full VM and Create a Root-Access User

 * Go to the [Threefold Playground](https://play.grid.tf/#/)
-* Deploy a Full VM (Ubuntu 20.04) with minimum specs for a desktop environment
+* Deploy a Full VM (Ubuntu 20.04) with at least the minimum specs for a desktop environment
   * IPv4 Address
   * Minimum vcores: 2vcores
   * Minimum Gb of RAM: 4Gb
   * Minimum storage: 15Gb
 * After deployment, note the 3node IPv4 address
-* In the terminal write
+* Connect to the 3node server via SSH
   * ```
     ssh root@3node_IPv4_address
     ```
-* Once connected, write the following lines in the terminal
-  * Create a new user with root access (here we use "newuser")
+* Once connected, create a new user with root access (for this guide we use "newuser")
   * ```
     adduser newuser
     ```
+  * You should now see the new user directory
     * ```
       ls /home
       ```
-        You should now see the new user directory
   * Give sudo capacity to the new user
     * ```
       usermod -aG sudo newuser
       ```
   * Make the new user accessible by SSH
     * ```
       su - newuser
       ```
     * ```
       mkdir ~/.ssh
       ```
+    * Add authorized public key in the file and save it
       * ```
         nano ~/.ssh/authorized_keys
         ```
-        * add authorized public key in the file and save it
-  * Exit the VM and reconnect with new user
+* Exit the VM and reconnect with the new user

 ***